CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 - **Abstract and Ambiguous Nature**: Intelligence is an abstract concept and abstract concepts often carry inherent ambiguities.
 This ambiguity can lead to different interpretations and debates about what constitutes "real" or "true" intelligence.

-Due to all these reasons, when discussing artificial intelligence, particularly in the context of risks and safety, it's often more effective and precise to focus on "capabilities" rather than "intelligence".
+Due to all these listed reasons, when discussing artificial intelligence, particularly in the context of risks and safety, it's often more effective and precise to focus on "capabilities" rather than "intelligence".

 **Defining Capabilities**.
 The term "capabilities" encompasses the specific, measurable abilities of an AI system.
 These can range from pattern recognition across large datasets, learning and adapting from the environment to mastering complex tasks traditionally requiring human intelligence.
 Unlike the abstract qualities often associated with the notion of intelligence, such as consciousness or self-awareness, capabilities are directly observable and quantifiable aspects of AI performance.

+**Propensity**.
+An additional concrete measurable variable in addition to capabilities is propensity.
+We can break down risks from AI into whether a model has certain dangerous capabilities, and additionally whether it has the tendency to harmfully apply its capabilities.
+This tendency is called propensity, and measures how likely an AI model is to use its capabilities in harmful ways. ([source](https://arxiv.org/abs/2305.15324))

+**Decomposing capabilities**.
+Capabilities might still be a little too general.
+We can break them down into specific, measurable capabilities and more complex, fuzzy capabilities:

+- **Specific Capabilities**: These are well-defined tasks that can be quantitatively measured using benchmarks.
+For example, the Massive Multitask Language Understanding (MMLU) benchmark evaluates an AI model's performance across a range of academic subjects, providing clear metrics for specific cognitive tasks like language comprehension, mathematics, and science. ([source](https://arxiv.org/abs/2009.03300)) These benchmarks offer concrete data points to assess an AI's growth in specific distinct areas, making it easier to track progress and compare different models.

+- **Fuzzy Capabilities**: These refer to more complex and nuanced abilities that are harder to quantify.
+Examples include persuasion, deception, and situational awareness.
+Instead of just answering questions in a multiple choice test, these capabilities often require specialized evaluations and in depth subjective assessments.
+For instance, measuring an AI's ability to persuade might involve analyzing its performance in debate scenarios or its effectiveness in generating convincing arguments.
+Similarly, assessing deception could involve testing the AI's ability to generate misleading statements or conceal information.
+Situational awareness might be evaluated by how well an AI understands and responds to dynamic environments or unexpected changes.
+We talk in much more depth about concrete formalizations of different dangerous capabilities, as well as ways to measure and evaluate capabilities in the chapter on evaluations.

 **Advantages of Focusing on Capabilities**.
 Focusing on capabilities offers a clearer and more pragmatic framework for discussing AI systems, particularly when evaluating potential risks.
 This approach facilitates direct comparisons of AI abilities with human skills, sidestepping the ambiguities tied to the concept of intelligence.
 For instance, rather than debating an AI system's intelligence relative to humans, we can assess its proficiency in specific tasks, enabling a more straightforward understanding and management of AI-related risks. ([source](https://www.alignmentforum.org/posts/JtuTQgp9Wnd6R6F5s/when-discussing-ai-risks-talk-about-capabilities-not)) Talking about capabilities instead of intelligence gives us the following advantages: